wavefrontHQ/docs/pages/doc/integrations.md

    * Use API Token authentication:

-     The API token must be generated in the VMware Cloud Services Console and must be associated with an active user account that has the **Proxies** service role assigned.
-For more information, see [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html)  and [How do I manage API tokens in my Organization](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-3A9C29E0-460B-4586-B51A-084443A960D0.html).
+     The API token must be generated in the VMware Cloud Services Console by an active user account.
+It also must have the **Proxies** service role assigned.
+For more information, see [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html).

 * If your Operations for Applications service is **not** onboarded to VMware Cloud services, generate the API token in the Operations for Applications UI.
 It is recommended that you use a service account API token.
 For more information, see [Manage API tokens](api_tokens.html).